 On June 8, 2021, the Board of Directors authorized an extension and increase of the Company's share repurchase program (the "Share Repurchase Program") to repurchase up to \$5,000,000 of common stock over the subsequent 24 month period.
 The common stock may be repurchased from time to time in open market transactions or privately negotiated transactions in the Company's discretion.
 The timing and amount of the shares repurchased is determined by management based on its evaluation of market conditions and other factors.
 The Share Repurchase Program may be increased, suspended or discontinued at any time.
-Since inception of the Share Repurchase Program through March 31, 2022, the Company has repurchased an aggregate of 8,984,134 shares of its common stock at an aggregate cost of \$17,225,276 (exclusive of commissions) or an average per share price of \$1.92.
-The Company did not repurchase any shares of its common stock during the three months ended March 31, 2022.
-At March 31, 2022, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$3,930,729.
+Since inception of the Share Repurchase Program through March 31, 2023, the Company has repurchased an aggregate of 9,349,449 shares of its common stock at an aggregate cost of \$18,060,296 (exclusive of commissions) or an average per share price of \$1.93.
+During the three months ended March 31, 2023, the Company repurchased an aggregate of 136,785 shares of its common stock at an aggregate of 136,785 shares of its common stock at an aggregate cost of \$302,202 (exclusive of commissions) or an average per share price of \$2.21.
+At March 31, 2023, the dollar value of remaining shares that may be repurchased under the Share Repurchase Program was \$3,095,688.